On the Nielsen-Thomsen sequence: The Rotation map of *-homomorphisms

-We know that the codomain of these maps is equipped with a metric.
-As a result, we are able to compare them in the following way.
-To ease notations, let us first introduce the \emph{relative rotation map of $(\phi,\psi)$ in the bases $\mathcal{C}$$\mathcal{D}$} that we denote
+Recall that the above codomain is equipped with a metric.
+As a result, whenever $\K_1(A)$ is countably generated, we are able construct a metric to compare these maps.
+More concretely, we fix a countable generating set $\mathcal{S}\overset{\iota}{\simeq} \N$ and we define